Book An Appointment

 To tell the difference take a magnifying glass and inspect your gemstone.
 In good lighting, you should be able to see tiny imperfections throughout the stone if the diamond is real.
 If you don’t see any imperfections, it likely means that the diamond is not real.

-4. Real diamonds turn blue under a black light.
+4. Real diamonds turn blue under black light

-If you take the stone and breath on it—whether it’s real or fake—it will fog up, just like a mirror.
+If you take the stone and breathe on it—whether it’s real or fake—it will fog up, just like a mirror.
 The difference, however, is in how long the fog lasts on the stone’s surface.
 With real diamonds, the fog will disappear quickly because diamonds conduct heat.
 This heat ensures that the moisture doesn’t stay on the surface long.
-Fake diamonds, however, can’t conduct heat so they will stay fogged up for several seconds.
+Fake diamonds, however, can’t conduct heat, so they will stay fogged up for several seconds.
 If you notice that the fog is long-lasting, it’s possible that the stone is fake.
+For those seeking authenticity and elegance, consider exploring Tempe stylish diamond rings to ensure you get a genuine and exquisite piece.

 6. What does it mean if a gem turns brown, then maybe green or yellow during the test?